T

 activity

-Embark on a sensory journey at a local spice farm.
-Learn about the cultivation and uses of Zanzibar's famous spices like cloves, nutmeg, cinnamon, and vanilla, and enjoy fresh tropical fruits.
+Embark on a guided tour of a local spice farm.
+Learn about the cultivation and uses of Zanzibar's famous spices, fruits, and herbs, including cloves, nutmeg, cinnamon, and vanilla.
+It's an aromatic and educational experience.

 5. Evening